L-12 Educational Support & Enrichment Center

 Students needing extra help to focus on math lessons can get the additional support they are needing.
 Students can come with specific questions or for additional help as their needs dictate.

-K-2nd Art Exploration
+Tk-1st Art Exploration

 THursday 12:30-1:30

-Taraleigh Duffey- $160
+Taraleigh Duffey- $160 waitlist started

 Say hello to the perfect combination of creativity, learning and fun in this Art Exploration class.
 Students will be introduced to a variety of art styles, themes and various mediums in interactive ways.
 This class will focus on creating personal masterpieces in an open environment of fun, play and exploration.
 Students will love this hands-on, exploratory, and sometimes edible, experience!